hrustinszkiadam/mac-address-api/README.md

 ### Update an address

-> The same validation rules apply for this endpoint as when creating a new address
+> The same validation rules apply for this endpoint as for creating a new address

 ```http
 PATCH http://localhost:5160/mac/{id}